We Care Eurobodalla

 We Care is focusing on these major single-use items:

-Single-use items are things that are used once, then thrown away.
+Single-use items are used once, then thrown away.

 - plastic straws